ARE YOU INTERESTED IN BECOMING A PART OF

 The show will be kind of a miniature "One Weekend Only" made up mostly of monologues, which can be videoed as “selfies” using your phone, tablet or computer safely from your home.
 Skits performed and videoed by family members living in the same home are also welcome.
 Monologues can range from 30-seconds to 2-minutes, but there will be exceptions for classics.
 Skits involving 2 people or more may have up to 3-minutes of video.
-To get your monologue, please email me and I will be glad to send you one I personally choose for you; or choose one for yourself (see rules below).
+If ou need a monologue, please email me and I will be glad to send you one I personally choose for you; or choose one for yourself (see rules below).
 Original true stories (like a “Story Slam”) are also welcome.
 Just keep them under 3-minutes.

-Rules: Nothing can be included in our video that could be construed as copyright infringement.
+The Rules: Nothing can be included in our video that could be construed as copyright infringement.
 Finding a royalty free song to play, sing or dance to can be especially tricky, but extremely important.
 You can search for “Public Domain Songs” on the website www.pdinfo.com and if a song isn’t listed, don’t use it.
 Royalty free monologues are available on the website www.instantmonologues.com and they do not have to be credited unless an author’s name is listed.
 We also have permission from author Gabriel Davis to use any of his monologues listed on the website www.monologuegenie.com, with a credit listing him, of course.
 Most, but not all, of the monologues on that site were written by Davis.
 Please don’t choose one he didn’t write as we do not have permission to use it.
 After you choose a monologue, please run the title/author by Mindy and I before you put any time into it.
 I’d hate to have to tell you that someone already made a video of the same monologue.
 Its first come, first served when it comes to choosing monologues.
 The good news is we have plenty to go around!

 Additional Fun: Besides the possibility of writing a monologue for yourself, consider friends writing one for each other or members of the same household creating and performing a family skit.
 Self-composed songs are especially desirable, so if you are able to write an original song or an amusing jingle, please do so.
 Also, there are many wonderful works in the public domain (which means we can perform them without infringing on a copyright).
 Poems/stories by Robert Frost, Edgar Allen Poe, Robert Service and many other awesome poets and authors are available for public use.
 Some would make super monologues.
 It’s also fun (and legal) to take a song that’s in the public domain and write your own funny words to it.
 Just keep the language PG13 friendly.